george-hawkins/mini-quad-2023/purchases.md

 Shipping was free.

-Shipping took from June 9th to June 21st and came in a large padded envelope - this was the fastest shipping time for anything I got from China.
+Shipping took from June 9th to June 21st and came in a large padded envelope.
+This was one of the fastest shipping time for anything I got from China.

 ---